matanhaz/Bench4BL/README.md

 ### Update count information of bug and source codes

 The script of Counting.py makes a count information for bug and source code.
-The result will be stored `bugs.txt`, `sources.txt` and `answers.txt` in each subject's folder.
+The result will be stored `bugs.txt`, `sources.txt` and `answers.txt` in each subject’s folder.

 ```sh
 $ python Counting.py